Date

 The roof membrane is the primary waterproof layer of your commercial roof.
 Over time, it can develop blisters, cracks, or punctures from foot traffic, weather, or falling debris.
 For minor damage, a simple patch can be a cost-effective solution.
 However, if the damage is widespread or the membrane is nearing the end of its lifespan, replacing a section or the entire membrane might be necessary.
 Addressing membrane issues quickly is crucial, as even small openings can lead to significant water damage and compromise the roof’s structural integrity.

-Repairing Flashing and Drainage Systems
+Securing Flashing and Improving Drainage

 Flashing consists of thin pieces of metal installed around roof penetrations like vents, skylights, and HVAC units to direct water away.
 Because these are transition points, they are common failure spots.
 Improper installation or age-related deterioration can cause flashing to loosen or corrode, creating an entry point for water.
 Similarly, clogged drains, gutters, or scuppers can cause water to pool on the roof, adding stress to the structure and materials.
 Regular inspection and repair of these critical components are essential for a healthy roof system.